openharmony/docs/en/contribute/OpenHarmony-c-cpp-secure-coding-guide.md

     // msg is saved to the global queue, and the freed body member may be used. if (!InsertMsgToQueue(msg)) {
-        delete msg->body;         // The memory to which the bbodyb points may be freed again. delete msg;
+        delete msg->body;         // The memory to which the body points may be freed again. delete msg;
         return -1;
     }